xabra/rust_language_reference/Rust Cheatsheet.md

 ## Create an Iterator from Collection

-Collections are typically not iterators themselves, but they can be converted into an iterator.
+Collections are not iterators, but they can be converted into an iterator.
 The iterator must be declared `mut`.
 There are three common methods which create iterators from a standard collection, `c`: